hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 ## 2) Defining  Participants

-Participants are be defined under the `models/org.tuna.cto` file.
+Participants are defined under the `models/org.tuna.cto` file.

 We start by defining a `namespace`.
 ```
 namespace org.tuna
 ```

 Then we create an abstract `Participant` for an `Individual`.
 All participants will inherit the properties from it.
 ```
 abstract participant Individual identified by id {